 ISB’ers Nitin, Lee, Pat, and Dr. Lee Rowen hosted representatives from BSD to brainstorm.
 Claudia Ludwig, then a Biology and Chemistry teacher at International School in BSD, attended that meeting in order to voice concerns about scientists changing the curriculum used in her alternative school with her unique students.
 Her concerns, and the concerns and care of everyone in the room, resulted in a round-table discussion that inspired the group to plan for a summer together to work towards common, scalable goals.
 In August 2004, ISB and BSD agreed to move forward with the development of high school instructional materials that would introduce all of Bellevue’s students to emerging practices in science while meeting Washington State’s science instruction standards.
 Shortly thereafter, a strong collaboration was formed that included practicing scientists, a school district, science educators, educational evaluators and funding organizations.
 This collaboration expanded from one school district to districts throughout WA State, the nation, and in over 100 countries.

 Two key faculty at the Institute for Systems Biology were involved in the design and development of the initial modules, Drs.
 Baliga and Hood.
 Dr. Baliga and his research group serve as the project’s lead scientists.
 An example of this collaboration can be seen through the large group assembled to create the Ecological Networks Module.
-From 2003-2020, 177 students, 52 teachers and 35 researchers collaboratively created SEE modules which have now been used by over 2.5 million students across the world.
+From 2003-2021, 104 high school students, 27 undergraduate students, 52 teachers and 71 researchers collaboratively created SEE modules which have now been used by over 2.6 million students across the world.
 Findings from evaluations of SEE projects show that this collaborative process also provides valuable professional development for students, teachers and scientists.
 Please see our Impact Page for more information and view the SEE Timeline page for specific examples of previous events and programming.